 For kids with certain cancers and blood disorders, a transplant of blood-forming stem cells is part of their treatment and cure.
 We work to make transplant an option for more young people and to improve cure rates through our Pediatric Blood and Marrow Transplant Program and Non-Malignant Transplant Program.

 Our team is with you through each step — preparing for the transplant, doing the procedure here at Seattle Children’s and caring for your child as they recover.
-We work closely with our partner, Fred Hutch, whose doctors pioneered this lifesaving procedure.
+We work closely with our partner, Fred Hutchinson Cancer Center, whose doctors pioneered this lifesaving procedure.